Updated: Aug 3, 2021

 What does the term "dead money investing" mean?

-Dead money investing is a term used in finance describing how your money is showing little or no growth while also not keeping up with inflation over a period of time.
+Dead money investing is a term used in finance to describe how your money is showing little or no growth while also not keeping up with inflation over a period of time.
 Personal finance experts tend to advise investors to find investments that grow over time through appreciation of the investment, dividends, and/or interest above inflation.

 What does the term "dead money stock" mean?